CareerExplorer’s step-by-step guide on how to become a car salesman.

 Still unsure if becoming a car salesman is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a car salesman or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 While some dealerships will hire applicants with no experience, most seek candidates with at least some sales background.
 It is therefore wise to start preparing in high school.
 Take courses in economics and business foundations to develop a basic understanding of finance.
 Get a part-time job that involves customer sales and/or service to hone communication skills and get comfortable with meeting new people in a professional environment.

 Sales Experience & Training

 If you are unable to secure a car sales position immediately following high school, gain further experience in any kind of retail sales.
 Dealers want salespeople who are effective communicators and have a talent for customer service; so, any face-to-face customer interaction is considered a plus.

 While gaining practical experience, consider taking a few classes in sales, marketing, psychology, finance, and public speaking.